If you’ve been hearing the term “micro wedding” everywhere and wondering what it actually means, you’re not alone.

 Let’s talk Elopements

-Elopements have been growing in popularity for the last 5 years or so.
-When I first started out photographing weddings 10+ years ago elopements weren’t really a thing in Montana or at least they weren’t really popular.
-They really started to blow up when people started seeing stunning destination elopements on instagram and the like.
+Elopements are more than a trend!
+When I first started out photographing weddings 10+ years ago elopements weren’t really a thing in Montana.
+They really started to blow up when people started seeing stunning destination elopements on instagram.
 People basically could have the most beautiful locations and just a few of their loved ones if they wanted.
-Hair and makeup, high end florals and such ensued.
-Now I currently shoot 5-10 each year and totally adore being part of these intimate ceremonies and portraits.
+Now I currently shoot 15-20 each year and totally adore being part of these intimate events!

-If you are interested in making your mircowedding dreams come true I know some amazing local vendors in southwest Montana that would love to create it with you.
+If you are interested in making your micro wedding dreams come true I know some amazing local vendors in southwest Montana that would love to create it with you.

 Venue –Foster Creek Farm